DavidLarge/astro-dg/src/content/posts/archival-notes.md

 *The family photographs from this period show standard domestic arrangements.
 Birthday parties with identical cake decorations year after year — yellow icing, an invariably slightly lopsided butterfly cake.
 The same faces appear regularly: parents, presumably, and what appears to be an older sibling.
 Requests for genealogical verification have not yet been processed.*

 For lunch I opened a can of soup.
-Tomato, though the label had detached.
+Tomato, I suppose, though the label had detached.
 The flavor was pleasant enough — slightly sweet, with that metallic or acidic undertone that comes from extended shelf storage.
 I ate it while reviewing the correspondence files, occasionally pausing to examine a postmark or return address with my magnifying glass.

 The afternoon was spent relocating Boxes 8-11 to the climate-controlled section in Sub-level D. The elevator descends much further than the floor indicators suggest — pressing "D" initiates a journey that feels significantly longer than the three floors marked on the panel.
 The sub-level corridors extend in directions that don't correspond to the building's surface footprint.
 I have walked corridors down here that run parallel to others for what must be hundreds of metres, though the building above measures perhaps fifty metres at its widest point.